kburchfiel/pfn/Online_Visualizations/PFN_Dash_App_Demo/readme.md

+# PFN Dash App Demo:

-## Interactive Dashboard App with Dash-Pivottable and Flask-Login Functionality
+## An interactive dashboard app with Dash-Pivottable and Flask-Login Functionality

-**[Click here](https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/) to view the Google Cloud Run-hosted version of this app.** *(If no one has accessed the app recently, it will take several seconds to load, as the app is set to run on demand in order to save costs.)*
+**Visit https://pfndashappdemo-ymc7cs3r5q-uc.a.run.app/ to view the Google Cloud Run-hosted version of this app.** *(If no one has accessed the app recently, it will take several seconds to load, as the app is set to run on demand in order to save costs.)*

 This project demonstrates how to use Dash to create interactive online visualizations.
 These visualizations range